-- 1.1.35 Key principles of SPP (Scottish Government, 2014) on air quality are: - supporting delivery of infrastructure, for example transport, education, energy, digital and water; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting climate change mitigation and adaptation. - 1.1.36 SPP states that the relationship between transport and land use has a strong influence on sustainable economic growth, and this should be taken into account when preparing development plans and in development management decisions.
+- 1.1.35 Key principles of SPP on air quality are: - supporting delivery of infrastructure, for example transport, education, energy, digital and water;

+- avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting climate change mitigation and adaptation. - 1.1.36 SPP states that "the relationship between transport and land use has a strong influence on sustainable economic growth, and this should be taken into account when preparing development plans and in development management decisions.
 Policy indicates that a reduction in emissions from transport sources requires more sustainable modes of transport.
-It is suggested that the planning system should support a pattern of development which reduces the need to travel, encourages active travel and facilitates movement by public transport (Scottish Government, 2014). - 1.1.37 Circulars and Planning Advice Notes (PANs) published by the Scottish Government provide further guidance on specific topics.
-Documents of relevance to air quality are summarised in Table 24 below.
+It is suggested that the planning system should support a pattern of development which reduces the need to travel, encourages active travel and facilitates movement by public transport."
+(Scottish Government, 2014). - 1.1.37 Circulars and PANs published by the Scottish Government provide further guidance on specific topics.
+Documents of relevance to air quality are summarised in Table 16 below.

 Reference Title Summary of Document

 PANs

-PAN 51 (Revised Planning, Environmental The main function of this Planning Advice Note (PAN) is to support the existing policy on the role of the planning system in relation to the environmental protection regimes,
+PAN 51(Revised 2006) Planning, Environmental Protection and Regulation The main function of this Planning Advice Note (PAN) is to support the existing policy on the role of the planning system in relation to the environmental protection regimes, including air quality.

-Reference Title Summary of Document 2006) Protection and Regulation including air quality.
 PAN 51 summarises the statutory responsibilities of the environmental protection bodies, as well as informing these bodies about the planning system.
 The document also provides information on European and domestic legislation and policy frameworks for ambient air quality.

-1.1.38 Table 25 below provides a summary of the key development plan policies for CNPA that are of relevance to Air Quality, while Table 26 provides a summary of key development plan policies for PKC.
+1.1.38 Table 17 below provides a summary of key development plan policies.
 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans).